Notary Question: Can a Notary notarize for Family Members?

 a man has dinner with his family outdoors at a picnic table and preparing to notarize for Family Members

 When there is a beneficial or vested interest, notaries should make every effort to redirect the constituent to another notary.
 These hidden benefits might also present themselves when providing notary services for friends.
 It is the Notary’s job to be vigilant of recognizing when there may be some sort of personal benefit in the event that the notarization ever was to be challenged in a court proceeding.
-The best and safest option is to simply avoid notarizing for family members and close friends to avoid any possible conflicts.
+The best and safest option is to simply not notarize for family members and close friends to avoid any possible conflicts.

 Kim Jones Notary